Frankfurt am Main, 1 October 2021The management team of the central registry and technical operator of the German country code Top Level Domain (...)

 Redirect 302 "/old_URL_path" "/new_URL_path"

 2. The URL-path argumentThis cannot be a relative URL.
 This means that you must include the slash at the beginning of the URL.
+This is correct:

-Redirect “/old_URL.html” “/new_URL.html”
+Redirect “/old_URL.html” “/new_URL.html”This is incorrect:

 Redirect “old_URL.html” “/new_URL.html”